TI-83 series: TI-83 Plus

 The TI-83 Plus was designed in 1999 as an upgrade to the TI-83.
 The TI-83 Plus is one of TI's most popular calculators.
-It uses a Zilog Z80 microprocessor running at 6 MHz, a 96×64 monochrome LCD screen, and 4 AAA batteries as well as backup CR1616 or CR1620 battery.
+It uses a Zilog Z80 microprocessor running at 6 MHz, a 96×64 monochrome LCD screen, and 4 AAA batteries, as well as a backup CR1616 or CR1620 battery.
 A link port is also built into the calculator in the form of a 2.5 mm jack.
 The main improvement over the TI-83, however, is the addition of 512 KB of Flash ROM, which allows for operating system upgrades and applications to be installed.
 Most of the Flash memory is used by the operating system, with 160 KB available for user files and applications.
 Another development is the ability to install Flash Applications, which allows the user to add functionality to the calculator.
-Such applications have been made for math and science, text editing (both uppercase and lowercase letters), organizers and day planners, editing spread sheets, games, and many other uses.
+Such applications have been made for math and science, text editing (both uppercase and lowercase letters), organizers and day planners, editing spreadsheets, games, and many other uses.

 Designed for use by high school and college students, though now used by middle school students in some public school systems, it contains all the features of a scientific calculator as well as function, parametric, polar, and sequential graphing capabilities; an environment for financial calculations; matrix operations; on-calculator programming; and more.
 Symbolic manipulation (differentiation, algebra) is not built into the TI-83 Plus.
 It can be programmed using a language called TI-BASIC, which is similar to the BASIC computer language.
-Programming may also be done in TI Assembly, made up of Z80 assembly and a collection of TI provided system calls.
+Programming may also be done in TI Assembly, made up of Z80 assembly and a collection of TI-provided system calls.
 Assembly programs run much faster, but are more difficult to write.
 Thus, the writing of Assembly programs is often done on a computer.